Introduction

 If the solder alloy is in a pot or soldering bath, it is worth remembering that it may be contaminated with other elements.
 This can change the mechanical properties of the alloy and its melting and solidification temperatures.

 These elements can come from the walls of the pot, the solder bath or simply from the surface of the materials being soldered.
 For example, the contact of liquid solder with the copper pads of a PCB during wave soldering causes copper to dissolve and diffuse into the alloy in the bath.
-Such a phenomenon increases the percentage of copper in the solder alloy and changes the solder parameters.
+It is the copper dissolution effect.
+It increases the percentage of copper in the solder alloy and changes the solder parameters.

 Industry standards specify the maximum level of impurities that can be present in a given type of solder alloy.
 When using a solder pot or wave solder bath, the level of impurities in the solder alloy should be tested periodically.